ameerjmc/rails-chart/README.md

 # README

-### Create beautiful Javascript charts with one line of Ruby
+### Create beautiful Javascript charts with one line of Ruby on Rails

 include the gem in your Gemfile: